Teaching Paper 011The GentilePentecost

 Therefore, John’s Gospel is typologically linked to the consummation (extra-time) of the age!

-This association of John’s Gospel with the consummation (extra-time) of the age gives insight into the deeper meaning of each of the eight sign miracles (in John’s Gospel) – ‘eight’ being the biblical number of ‘resurrection’.
-It is discovered that each sign miracle has a typologically fulfilment in the consummation of the age!
 The book ‘Unlocking the Sign Miracles of John in the Consummation of the Age’ addresses each sign miracle (in John’s Gospel) in turn, and associates it with a major event in the consummation of the age.
 Three sign miracles target an event for the church, and four sign miracles target an event for Israel and the eighth sign miracle targets both the church and Israel.

-Also, this (association of John’s Gospel with the perfection of the first resurrection in the consummation of the age) fits well with Johns Gospel’s distinctive of ‘resurrection’.
+Finally, this association of John’s Gospel with the perfection of the first resurrection in the consummation of the age, fits well with Johns Gospel’s distinctive of ‘resurrection’.
 The narrative of John’s Gospel presents Jesus as already raised (John 1:9-13) with no mention of Jesus’ birth or ascension.
 This Gospel also contains six miracles which are not found elsewhere in scripture including the ‘Water changed to Wine’ (sign miracle 1), ‘Nobleman’s son revived’ (sign miracle 2), ‘Infirm man raised at Bethesda’ (sign miracle 3), ‘Blind man from birth receives sight’ (sign miracle 6), ‘Lazarus raised from the dead’ (sign miracle 7) and ‘153 fish miraculously caught’ (sign miracle 8), which makes John’s Gospel distinct regarding ‘sign’ miracles and invites the reader to dig deeper.

 The Handkerchief

-This concept of ‘perfected resurrection’ and ‘deferred resurrection’ is captured in the folded and unfolded grave cloths (respectively), found in the tomb of Jesus immediately after His resurrection.
+This concept of ‘perfected resurrection’ and ‘deferred resurrection’ is captured typologically in the folded and unfolded grave cloths (respectively), found in the tomb of Jesus immediately after His resurrection.

 John 20:6-7 Then Simon Peter came, following him, and went into the tomb; and he saw the linen cloths lying there, and the handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself.